AristurtleDev/monogame-aseprite/README.md

 After that you should be set to use the MGCB Editor extensions for importing and processing.

-MonoGame.Aseprite is distributed via NuGet as a NuGet package.
-It can be installed into your existing MonoGame game project using NuGet Package Manger in Visual Studio.

-**Package Manager CLI**
-`Install-Package MonoGame.Aseprite -Version 3.1.0`

-**.NET CLI**
-`dotnet add package MonoGame.Aseprite --version 3.1.0`

-Documentation has not been updated as of this moment, however, all MonoGame 3.8.1 users can use the **MonoGame 3.8** documentation for getting starting and installation information.
-This documentation can be found at [https://aristurtle.net/monogame-aseprite/getting-started/monogame38installation](https://aristurtle.net/monogame-aseprite/getting-started/monogame38installation).

 ## Example Usage

 The following are quick examples to get your started with using the `MonoGame.Aseprite` library.
 For full documentation and examples, please visit the documentation site at https://monogameaseprite.net